 CAP officials are trying to mollify critics saying the “incidents in question were an anomaly,” according to the Post.

-We’re sorry to hear that because the Washington Report agrees with David Harris, president of the National Jewish Democratic Council, who “described CAP’s views on Israel and Iran as reflecting ‘mainstream positions and concerns of the American Jewish community — and indeed of most Americans.’”
+We’re sorry to hear that because the Washington Report on Middle East Affairs, agrees with David Harris, president of the National Jewish Democratic Council, who “described CAP’s views on Israel and Iran as reflecting ‘mainstream positions and concerns of the American Jewish community — and indeed of most Americans.’”

 We suggest our readers contact the Center for American Progress (see e-mail addresses below) to offer their support.
 Let them know that Americans who care deeply about an even-handed U.S. foreign policy in the Middle East can also exert pressure.